Filmmaker Obayashi, who portrayed war's horrors, dead at 82

 His works lack Hollywood's action-packed plots and neat finales.
 Instead, they appear to start from nowhere and end, then start up again, weaving in and out of scenes, often traveling in time.

-During an Associated Press interview in 2019, Obayashi stressed his believe in the power of movies.
+During an Associated Press interview in 2019, Obayashi stressed his belief in the power of movies.
 Movies like his, he says, ask that important question: Where do you stand?

 “Movies are not weak,” he said, looking offended at such an idea.
 “Movies express freedom.”